- There, Their and They're

 12 Commonly Misused Words on Resumes

 Do you misuse these commonly used words on your resume or any of your writing, for that matter?
 Learn how to identify them, learn the proper words to use, and discover the true definition of these words.
 It is common to find mistakes like these on a resume or cover letter that was written by a person that is not very careful about what they do.
 It also could expose your lack of proper education regarding homonyms and homophones.

 Do You Misuse These Words?This article will point out these commonly misused words and also the differences between them, in both their usage and their definitions.
 If you don't know what a word means, you can't expect to use it correctly.
 When writing a resume, it is most important to double-check all aspects of your writing.
 That includes the accuracy of the facts you write, your usage of grammar, and how you spell your words.
 A spell checker can tell you if a word has the correct spelling.
 However, if you use the wrong form of a word, but that word has the correct spelling, the checker may not detect the error.
 Enter this article; once you know how to navigate your way through these mistakes, it will reduce your tendency to overlook them.
-The last thing an applicant wants to do is to send a resume that has mistakes on it.
+The last thing an applicant wants to do is to submit a resume that has mistakes on it.
 Now, on to homonyms.

 Keep an Eye Out for These Words

 Homonyms are words that sound the same but have different meanings.
 There are homophones, which are homonyms that also have different spellings to break it down even further.
 Then, we have homographs, which are also homonyms, which have the same spelling but have different meanings.
 That is how it is possible to use a correctly spelled word, but not the right form of the word.
 Below you will find 12 examples of common homonyms that are a great source of confusion for writers.